nikerla/vc-content/pages/docs/lessons/lesson1.md

 ---
-title: Lesson 1
+title: Lesson 1 - How to deploy and and configure Virto Commerce Platform.
-description: Get start
+description: Lesson 1 - How to deploy and and configure Virto Commerce Platform.
 layout: docs
 date: 2018-04-04
 priority: 1